 This is the difference between a CRM and a prettier spreadsheet.
 The tool stores the structure, but the review habit keeps it honest.

-Example CRM schema
+Example CRM setup

 Here is a practical starter schema for a solo consultant, freelancer, founder, recruiter, or Mac-based operator.